Krystkowiakk/Heart-Disease-Patients-Classification-with-a-Web-App/README.md

 ABSTRACT

 - Developed a pipeline for data processing and deployment, using a SQL database and deploying the resulting model through Github and Streamlit to create a web application for exploring data and predicting heart disease risk.
 - The goal of this project was to develop a web application that could aid in identifying individuals at high risk for heart disease.
 The data used in this project was sourced from Kaggle and stored in a SQL database.
 The data was then processed using various Python libraries and machine learning techniques.
+I utylised Naive Bayes model from previous project (Heart Disease Patients Classification) with test set recall of 0.90 and accuracy of 0.81.
+Small size of the model was also taken into consideration.
 The web application was developed using the Streamlit framework, and the code was managed and version controlled through GitHub.
 The project was described during a 5-minute presentation.

 DESIGN